tpanati/DollarBot/README.md

 Here's a quick overview of how each of the commands work.
 Simply enter /<command_name> into the Telegram chat and watch as the magic happens!

 ### Menu
-View all the commands Finbot offers to manage your expenses
+View all the commands Dollarbot offers to manage your expenses

 <p align="center"><img width="700" src="./docs/workflows/menu_discord.gif"></p>
 It can be invoked by using `/menu` command.